 Android has offered up the option for multiple users to share one device since the days of Jelly Bean (no, not that version, this one), but if you wanted a couple of people to use a phone, you were out of luck.
 For several releases now, the feature has been tablet-only.
 With Lollipop, multi-user support is coming to phones.

 After looking past the new feel of things, the core functionality is largely the same.
+The first user is the device's owner, and they have control over who gets added to the device.
+Here's how all of that looks.

 For AT&T customers, the myAT&T app serves as a mobile portal into their cellular accounts, a place to view usage, curse, and make payments (though not necessarily in that order).
 Version 3.0 has rolled out a new UI, and while it does look better than the previous version, it's still just a mobile web page with an app wrapped around it.
 Slideout menus are pretty and convenient though (perhaps even pretty convenient), so the app gets points for having one.